ravuriakhil66/daft-assessment/Readme.md

    ```

-2. Change directory to the project directory
+2. Change the directory to the project directory

 cd project root